Speechify vs NaturalReader vs Aloud

 Privacy

-Speechify and NaturalReader stream your text to their servers for synthesis.
-Their privacy policies say they don't retain it; you can decide whether that's enough.
-Either way — the text leaves your Mac, every time.
+Speechify and NaturalReader both stream your text to their servers for synthesis.
+Their privacy policies say they don't retain content beyond what's needed for the request, and there's no real reason to doubt that — but the text leaves your Mac.

 Aloud is on-device.
 Synthesis happens on your Mac.
-Aloud's server knows your email and your subscription status, nothing else.
-Not the contents you read.
-Not the URL.
-Not even how often you press the hotkey.
-Read the privacy page for the full picture.
+The only thing Aloud's server knows is your email and subscription status; it never sees a single character of what you read.
+Read the full privacy page for the details.

-For sensitive material — research, medical notes, legal drafts, internal docs at work — that distinction stops being theoretical fast.
+For most people this doesn't matter.
+For people reading sensitive documents — research, medical notes, legal drafts, internal docs at work — it can matter a lot.

 Who should pick what